extesy/DeckTracker/README.md

 ## Uninstall
 Use the standard Windows `Add or Remove Programs` window and find `Universal Deck Tracker` closer to the end of the list.

+## Known issues
+* After reconnecting to the game in progress the full deck list might not be visible or the counts might not reflect the cards already played.
+This is caused by the game reconnect protocol that doesn't send the deck data but only the current board state.

 ## Reporting problems
 Please [open the issue](https://github.com/extesy/DeckTracker/issue) and describe the problem and the steps to reproduce it.
 If the problem is visual then please also include screenshots.